forrest-wilson/yb-foundation-coding-summative/README.md

 npm install
 ```

-## Building the dist folder and local production server
+## Building the temp folder for local production

 ### Mac